solana-foundation/developer-content/docs/advanced/actions.md

 If the transaction has been partially signed:

-- The client/wallet must NOT alter the [`feePayer`](https://solana-labs.github.io/solana-web3.js/classes/Transaction.html#feePayer)
-  or
-  [`recentBlockhash`](https://solana-labs.github.io/solana-web3.js/classes/Transaction.html#recentBlockhash)
-  as this would invalidate any existing signatures.
+- The client must NOT alter the [`feePayer`](https://solana-labs.github.io/solana-web3.js/classes/Transaction.html#feePayer) or [`recentBlockhash`](https://solana-labs.github.io/solana-web3.js/classes/Transaction.html#recentBlockhash) as this would invalidate any existing signatures.
-- The wallet must verify existing signatures, and if any are invalid, the wallet must reject the transaction as **malformed**.
+- The client must verify existing signatures, and if any are invalid, the client must reject the transaction as **malformed**.

-The wallet must only sign the transaction with the `account` in the request, and must do so only if a signature for the `account` in the request is expected.
+The client must only sign the transaction with the `account` in the request, and must do so only if a signature for the `account` in the request is expected.

-If any signature except a signature for the `account` in the request is expected, the wallet must reject the transaction as **malicious**.
+If any signature except a signature for the `account` in the request is expected, the client must reject the transaction as **malicious**.

 ## actions.json